Why is the Onboarding Experience So Important?

 3. Compile an employee handbook

 In the onboarding process, employees should review and acknowledge a full employee handbook.
 This employee handbook should include sections on governing principles, operational policies, benefits, leave of absences and general standards of conduct.
 Your employee handbook should be readily accessible to every employee at all times.
-If you use onboarding software, attach this document to the onboarding process so that each employee’s acknowledgement of the terms are recorded.
+If you use employee onboarding software, attach this document to the onboarding process so that each employee’s acknowledgement of the terms are recorded.

 4. Have an agenda ready